unceldolan/jpalette-ci-demo/README.md

 Dropbox Submission
 ------------------
 By Saturday at 11:59 PM, submit a short writeup (PDF) that shows a screenshot of Travis after you've finished implementing as much as we get through in class.
 Also, include a paragraph or two about the activity.
+If I do get around to adding a bug to your repository, also identify in the submission when that occured, and how you fixed it.

 A Bit More
 ----------